 Born and raised in Milan, Italy, Matteo Bittanti is an Adjunct Professor in the Visual Studies Program (Undergraduate) and Visual and Critical Studies (Graduate).
 He currently teaches "Eye Openers: introduction to Visual Studies," "GameScenes: Art & Videogames," "Perceptions" and "Advanced Visual Studies".

-Bittanti's research focuses on the cultural, social, and theoretical aspects of emerging technologies, with an emphasis on their effects on communication, visual culture, and the arts.
-His main areas of investigation include the social uses of media, post-geographical spaces, and new media art.
-Bittanti's work is situated at the intersection of media studies, contemporary art, and visual studies.
+Bittanti's academic research focuses on the cultural, social, and theoretical aspects of emerging technologies, with an emphasis on their effects on communication, visual culture, and the arts.
+His main areas of investigation include the social uses of media, the emergence of post-geographical spaces, and new media art, especially Game Art.
+His approach is interdisciplinary in nature and his work is situated at the intersection of media studies, visual studies and contemporary art.
+Bittanti's areas of active investigation include Game Art, Game Studies, digital humanities, visual studies, cultural studies, art history and criticism, media studies, and philosophy.
+His work has been featured in The New York Times, Fast Company, The Bold Italic, Polygon, The Atlantic, Il Sole 24 Ore, La Repubblica, Il Corriere della Sera, Rivista Studio, LINK, Tar Magazine and several more.